neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/development_guidelines.md

 * Do not unnecessarily duplicate information.
 When you've raised a PR, all the relevant people will be notified.
 Please don't post about the PR in the issue (linking the PR is sufficient), or post about in Zulip unless there is a specific aspect to discuss outside the PR.
 * Don't send reminders to core developers unless at least two weeks has passed without communication.
 The maintainers are busy and often have a very large backlog of notifications.
-* If you are a new contributor, please don't ask to be assigned an issue.
+* If you are a new contributor, you do not need to be assigned an issue before getting started.
 We typically only assign issues to core developers.
+If you would like to work on something, just open a draft PR that links back to the issue.

 ## Issue tags